Table of Contents

 The Differences Between Rental Property Loans and Conventional Home Loans

 You might be wondering how a business loan to buy rental property compares to a personal home mortgage.
+There are several factors that differentiate them.

 How High Interest Rates Are

-Lenders specializing in business loans for rental property may be happy to lend to investors like you.
-But they may also charge you a higher interest rate than they would for a home mortgage.
+Lenders specializing in business loans for rental property may be happy to lend to investors like you, but they may also charge you a higher interest rate than they would for a home mortgage.

-Recommended: Peer to Peer Business Loans
+Recommended: Peer-to-Peer Business Loans

 How Hard They Are to Obtain

-You may also be required to offer a larger down payment on the property or to demonstrate greater cash reserves and income to show that you can afford to pay the loan.
+You may also be required to offer a larger down payment on the property or to demonstrate greater cash reserves and income to show that you can afford to pay back the loan.

-Recommended: First Time Business Loans
+Recommended: First-Time Business Loans

 Requirements and Eligibility for Rental Property Loans